gulzarka/bitly/README.md

 # Bitly shortener

-The script shortens a link into a bitly link.
-If you enter already shoretened bitly link, it counts the number of total clicks on given link.
+The script shortens a link into a bitly link using www.bitly.com \
+If you enter already shoretened bitly link, it counts total clicks on the link.

 ## Installation:

-   - Python3 is required
+   - You need Python3 installed;
-   - Use pip (or pip3 if there is a conflict with Python2) for installing dependencies:
+   - Install dependencies using pip (or pip3 if there is a conflict with Python2):
      `pip install -r requirements.txt`
-  - use virtualenv/venv for isolating the project:

-          virtualenv venv
-          source venv/bin/activate/

     - import `load_dotenv` for filing bitly token